 Housing – UK Government assessment

 - The implementation of the Homelessness Reduction Act 2017 has improved services for those who would previously have had limited support.
-However, there have been challenges to the implementation of the legislation.
+In response to challenges in implementing the legislation, the UK Government announced additional funding in the Homelessness Reduction Grant.

-- Overcrowding has risen every year in England since 2016, reaching 3.5% of all households in 2019 / 20.
-People living in the social or private rented sector are more likely to live in overcrowded accommodation – 8.7% of social renters live in overcrowded homes, the highest rate in over two decades.
+- The overall rate of overcrowding in England in 2020/21 was 3%, with approximately 738,000 households living in overcrowded conditions.
+People living in the social or private rented sector are more likely to live in overcrowded accommodation – 8% of social renters live in overcrowded homes.

-- People from ethnic minorities are disproportionately more likely to live in overcrowded accommodation and Black people are disproportionately more likely to be assessed as being, or at risk of becoming, homeless.
+- In England, people from ethnic minorities are disproportionately more likely to live in overcrowded accommodation and Black people are disproportionately more likely to be assessed as being, or at risk of becoming, homeless.

-- Research has found that changes to planning policy have led to local authorities underestimating the need for accommodation for Gypsies and Travellers.
+- Research found that changes to planning policy led to local authorities underestimating the need for accommodation for Gypsy, Roma and Traveller people.

-- Accommodation for asylum seekers is often of a poor standard and does not meet the specific needs of groups such as torture survivors, pregnant women and mothers with small children, and individuals with post-traumatic stress disorder.
+- A 2018 report from the Home Affairs Committee found that accommodation for people seeking asylum was often of a poor standard and did not meet the specific needs of groups such as torture survivors, pregnant women, mothers with small children and individuals with post-traumatic stress disorder.

 - The failure to remove or ban combustible cladding prior to the Grenfell Tower fire represented a failure of the UK’s human rights obligations to protect life and provide safe housing.